 - Ps.
-95:7, 8
+95:7-8

-5 For every high priest taken from among men is appointed on behalf of men in things pertaining to God, that he may offer both gifts and sacrifices for sins.
-2 He can deal gently with those who are ignorant and going astray, since he himself is also subject to weakness.
-3 Because of this, as for the people, so also for himself, he is required to offer sacrifices for sins.
-4 And no man takes this honor to himself, except when he is called to it by God, just as Aaron was.
+5 For every high priest taken from among men is appointed to serve1 men in matters pertaining to God, so that he may offer both gifts and sacrifices for sins.
+2 He can deal gently with those who are ignorant and going astray, since he himself is also subject to weakness; 3 and because of this, just as he does for the people, so too must he do for himself: He must make offerings for sins.

 Pressing on to Maturity

 11 Now on this subject we have much to say, but it is difficult to do so, since you have become hard of hearing.
 12 For though by this time you ought to be teachers, you yourselves need someone to teach you the basic principles of the oracles9 of God all over again.
 Thus,10 you have become like little children, needing milk rather than solid food.
 13 For everyone who only partakes of milk is unskilled11 in the message about righteousness, for he is still a child.
 14 But solid food is for the mature, whose senses have been trained by constant practice to discern both good and evil.

 - Lit. on behalf of